uc-r/uc-r.github.io/analytics/predictive/regularized_regression.md

 ## Predicting {#predict}

 Once you have identified your preferred model, you can simply use `predict` to predict the same model on a new data set.
 The only caveat is you need to supply `predict` an `s` parameter with the preferred models $$\lambda$$ value.
 For example, here we create a lasso model, which provides me a minimum MSE of 0.022.
-I use the minimum $\lambda$ value to predict on the unseen test set and obtain a slightly lower MSE of 0.015.
+I use the minimum $$\lambda$$ value to predict on the unseen test set and obtain a slightly lower MSE of 0.015.

 ```r